AlonBS/Ray_Tracer/README.md

 ====================================
 - Intersections with primitives: Triangles, Spheres, ...,
 - Transformations: Scale, Rotation and translate.
 Also support transformations stacks (for transforms hierarchy)
-- Blinn-Phong illumination module - including normals interpolation and attenuations.
+- Blinn-Phong illumination module - including normals interpolation and attenuation.
 - Rendering of models comprised of multiple meshes with (partial) material properties.
 - Textures to primitives and models (even multiple textures types - such as diffuse-texture etc.).
 - Point lights, directional lights.
 - Recursive lighting calculations.
 Max recursion depth is currently limited to 5.
-- Multicore rendering
+- Multi-core rendering